Upcycled furniture, hand painted and decoupage boxes and gifts.

 The sweet smell of chocolate will draw you into this workshop - after this you will be lost in a world of delight.
 The onsite chocolatiers make all sorts of delicious chocolates, many with their own recipe fillings.
 Ideal for gifts or just for you!

-Milliner Pat Keeley opens The Hattery every Friday in the Jinney Ring Meeting Room.
+Milliner Pat Keeley opens The Hattery every Friday and Saturday.
+She has now relocated to one of the craft studios (next to Belinda Terry).
 As well as making hats, she is available to meet customers for fittings and design discussions.
 There is always a good selection of hats on sale for those in desperate need!

 This workshop houses the wood artist who makes jigsaw trees (see picture), pens and house signs amongst other things.
 These handcrafted products all have a story and make lovely gifts.